embeddedartistry/arduino-printf/README.md

 # Arduino Printf

 This library adds support for the `printf()` function to Arduino projects.
-This code leverages the wonderful [eyalroz/printf](https://github.com/mpaland/printf) library, which is designed for use in embedded systems.
-For more information about what is available, please refer to the [parent library documentation](https://github.com/mpaland/printf/blob/master/README.md).
+This code leverages the [embeddedartistry/printf](https://github.com/embeddedartistry/printf) library (a fork of [eyalroz/printf](https://github.com/eyalroz/printf), which is designed for use in embedded systems.
+For more information about what is available, please refer to the [parent library documentation](https://github.com/embeddedartistry/printf/blob/master/README.md).

 ## What This Library Provides